rlaffers/eslint-plugin-xstate/README.md

 - add test for no-infinite-loop
 - add an option to restrict some matchers to the scope of state machine declarations
-- improve event-names to lint `type` values in event objects
 - detect imperative usage of action creators
 - the onDone transition should not be defined on the root node of the machine
 - detect incorrect usage of invoke